-To read a single byte from an address in the device EEPROM write the READ_CAL_EEPROM register with the address for the instructWord, and data is returned via receivedWord.
-The byte data is contained in the least byte of the 32 bit unsigned integer so data must be typed-casted back to an unsigned character byte.
+To read a single byte from an address in the device EEPROM write the READ_CAL_EEPROM register with the address in the two data bytes, followed by reading back 2 bytes of data.
+The data is returned on the last byte, byte 1; byte 0 contains invalid data.
 The EEPROM maximum address is 0x3FFF.
 Reading above this address will cause the device to retrieve data starting from the lowest addresses.
 For example, addressing 0x4000 will return data stored in address location 0x0000.
-The calibration EEPROM map is discussed in detail in the "Working With Calibration Data" section.
+The calibration EEPROM map is discussed in detail in the "

+Working With Calibration Data" section.